 The organization refocused its efforts in 1973, resulting in the birth of the Challenge Fund.
 The Board of Trustees foresaw that the private sector could meet citizens’ home repair needs — and thus the City’s housing preservation needs — when they could not be met in conventional ways.
 With a $5,000 challenge grant from Forest Hill Church, a fund was created to guarantee bank loans for homeowners who did not qualify under normal criteria.

-Over the years, Home Repair Resource Center has built a broad base of support from individuals in the community and has become the primary advocate for housing in Cleveland Heights.
+Over the years, Home Repair Resource Center built a broad base of support from individuals in the community and became the primary advocate for housing in Cleveland Heights.
 Grants from the Cleveland Foundation provided major support for the Challenge Fund, and the George Gund Foundation provided funding to initiate a tool loan and to support the development of the Project Repair program.
-Operating support provided by Community Development Block grant funding through the City of Cleveland Heights has allowed Home Repair Resource Center to offer financial assistance programs that help homeowners complete repairs to their homes.
+Operating support provided by Community Development Block grant funding through the City of Cleveland Heights allowed Home Repair Resource Center to offer financial assistance programs that help homeowners complete repairs to their homes.

 A 2012 video, produced by Home Repair Resource Center in conjunction with HRRC’s 40th Anniversary, contains more details about the organization’s history.
+The program for the 40th Anniversary Celebration also has information on our history.